elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-roles-do-lipids-play-in-energy-storage-and-cell-membrane-structure.md

 url: /learn/health-studies/questions/what-roles-do-lipids-play-in-energy-storage-and-cell-membrane-structure
 score: -1.0
 related_article1:
-    id: 167095
+    id: 167108
-    title: What are the structural differences between monosaccharides, disaccharides, and polysaccharides?
+    title: >-
+        What is the significance of hydrophilic and hydrophobic interactions in protein folding?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-structural-differences-between-monosaccharides-disaccharides-and-polysaccharides
+    url: /learn/health-studies/questions/what-is-the-significance-of-hydrophilic-and-hydrophobic-interactions-in-protein-folding
 related_article2:
-    id: 167088
+    id: 167092
+    title: >-
-    title: Why are functional groups important in biological molecules?
+        Why is carbon essential in the formation of organic molecules?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-are-functional-groups-important-in-biological-molecules
+    url: /learn/health-studies/questions/why-is-carbon-essential-in-the-formation-of-organic-molecules
 related_article3:
+    id: 167106
+    title: >-
+        What roles do enzymes play in catalysis and reaction facilitation?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-roles-do-enzymes-play-in-catalysis-and-reaction-facilitation
+related_article4:
     id: 167112
+    title: >-
-    title: How do proteins and lipids function in cell signaling?
+        How do proteins and lipids function in cell signaling?
     subject: Health Studies
     url: /learn/health-studies/questions/how-do-proteins-and-lipids-function-in-cell-signaling
-related_article4:
-    id: 167098
-    title: What are the primary functions of nucleic acids in cells?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-functions-of-nucleic-acids-in-cells
 related_article5:
-    id: 167093
+    id: 167109
+    title: >-
-    title: What is the process of polymerization and why is it important in macromolecule formation?
+        What are the main types of enzymes and their functions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-process-of-polymerization-and-why-is-it-important-in-macromolecule-formation
+    url: /learn/health-studies/questions/what-are-the-main-types-of-enzymes-and-their-functions
 ---

 &nbsp;